 Amryt Supports FH Awareness Day – September 24, 2022

-DUBLIN, Ireland, and Boston MA, September 23, 2021, Amryt (Nasdaq: AMYT, AIM: AMYT), a global, commercial-stage biopharmaceutical company dedicated to acquiring, developing and commercializing novel treatments for rare diseases, announces its support today for FH Awareness Day 2022 which will take place on Saturday, September 24, 2021.
+DUBLIN, Ireland, and Boston MA, September 23, 2021, Amryt AMYTAMYT)), a global, commercial-stage biopharmaceutical company dedicated to acquiring, developing and commercializing novel treatments for rare diseases, announces its support today for FH Awareness Day 2022 which will take place on Saturday, September 24, 2021.

 Dr Joe Wiley, CEO of Amryt Pharma, commented: "All of the Amryt team are pleased to support the great work of the Family Heart Foundation and FH Europe as they seek to raise awareness of this rare and devastating disease.
 Those with HoFH often go undiagnosed for years and raising awareness is critical to accurate and timely diagnosis that improves outcomes for patients.
 For our part at Amryt, we are collaborating with all stakeholders to continue to deliver therapies to patients in desperate need."